ironiq/gitzenith/docs/Troubleshooting.md

-Some problems might occur when using GitList.
+Some problems might occur when using GitZenith.
 Refer to this page for more info.

-## Installation problems
+# Installation problems

-If you're having problems during the installation of GitList, make sure your PHP is correctly configured.
+If you're having problems during the installation of GitZenith, make sure your PHP is correctly configured.
 Certain PHP distributions can have very restrictive default PHAR settings.
-PHAR is used within GitList to load [Silex](http://silex.sensiolabs.org/), a microframework.
+PHAR is used within GitZenith to load [Silex](http://silex.sensiolabs.org/), a microframework.
 Setting the following directives on your php.ini might solve your problem:

 ```
 detect_unicode = Off